 Other students, alumni and proponents of boys education also share their experiences with all-boys schools in their testimonials below.

-(This video, from http://ourkids.net/school, is produced by Our Kids Media.
+(This video, from /school, is produced by Our Kids Media.
 Videographer: Luke Krajcarski)

 Bjorn Dawson has just finished rowing.
-The recent Grade 12 student at Montreal boy’s school Selwyn House School logs some of his gym time on the water, thanks to the school’s flexible phys-ed policy that allows students to choose their favourite activities three times a week.
+The recent Grade 12 student at boy’s school Selwyn House School in Westmount, a suburb of Montreal, Quebec, logs some of his gym time on the water, thanks to the school’s flexible phys-ed policy that allows students to choose their favourite activities three times a week.

 “There are tons of different options, like rock-climbing, cross-country skiing, basketball and track,” says Dawson, who has attended Selwyn since kindergarten.

 Dawson appreciates the close relationships he has developed at Selwyn House School.
 The school fosters friendships by facilitating team-building activities at a local ski hill at the beginning of each school year, where the boys can catch up and reconnect.

 Keeyan Ravanshid, a Grade 6 student who has also been at Selwyn since kindergarten, enjoys the school’s frequent field trips, including excursions to Montreal’s Biodome, the Musée de Montréal and Quebec City.
 “It’s nice to see how people used to live,” he says of his recent trip to Quebec City.

 Neither Keeyan nor Bjorn feel like they’re missing anything by being at an all-boys’ school.
 “You never have to think about impressing anyone —there are no distractions,” says Bjorn.
 “There aren’t any cliques here.
 We all know each other and get along.